FurryGamesIndex/games/README.en.md

 ## Copyright Information

-All game data and documents are shared in [Creative Common Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+All game data and documents (files in `games/`, `doc/` (but excludes auto-generated `doc/spec` directory)) are shared in [Creative Common Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 See the LICENSE.CC-BY-NC-SA4 file in the project root directory.

 The copyright of some data (such as game screenshots) belongs to the original owner.
 We only publish them under the premise of [fair use](https://en.wikipedia.org/wiki/Fair_use).

-The code for this project is licensed under version 3 or later of the GNU General Public License.
+The code and base data files (files in all the other directories) for this project is licensed under version 3 or later of the GNU General Public License.
 See the LICENSE.GPL3 file in the project root directory.

 ## TODO